DorYanay/SoluTrain-Mobile-APP/README.md

 For local development in Android Studio you can change the environment variables, in the configuration. \
 Recommended to add different configuration for production and local development.

+## Files Structure

+Note: the **API** means the backend and the **app** means the mobile app.

+* backend - The Backend API Service
+  * src - The source code
+    * models - The models of Database for handling the communication with the database
+    * routers - The routers of the API
+    * __main__.py - The entry point for running the API
+    * app.py - The FastAPI application
+    * config.py - The configuration of the API
+    * exceptions.py - The exceptions of the API
+    * logger.py - The logger of the API and handler logging related
+    * migrations.py - The migrations of the database
+    * security.py - The security of the API, authentication and hashing
+  * .env - Environment variables file
+  * .env.example - Example of the environment variables file
+  * Dockerfile - Dockerfile for building the image of the API
+  * poetry.lock - Poetry lock file, for managing the dependencies (changed only by poetry)
+  * pyproject.toml - Poetry project file, for managing the dependencies
+* mobile - The Mobile App
+  * android - The Android App, for customiztion for Android
+  * ios - The iOS App, for customiztion for iOS
+  * lib - The source code
+    * pages - Pages of the app
+    * widgets - Cusotom reusable widgets for the app
+    * api.dart - Handling the communication with the API
+    * config.dart - The configuration of the app
+    * main.dart - The entry point for the app
+    * schemas.dart - The schemas of the API
+  * test - The tests of the app (not implemented yet)
+  * .env - Environment variables file for local development only.
+Can be loaded by Android Studio
+  * pubspec.lock - Pubspec lock file, for managing the dependencies (changed only by pub)
+  * pubspec.yaml - Pubspec project file, for managing the dependencies
+* scripts - Scripts for development in the project
+  * clean.sh - Cleaning the cache of the project
+  * fix-lint.sh - Run the formatters and the Linters of the project, for CI.
+  * fix.sh - Run the formatters of the project for cleaning the code, for CI.
+  * lint.sh - Run the Linters of the project for checking the code, for CI.
+* environment.yml - Conda environment file
+* database-diagram.jpeg - Database diagram
+* docker-compose.yml - Docker compose file for local development
+* LICENSE - License file
+* README.md - This file

 ## Get Started

 For starting the database run in a terminal the following commands: